Last updated: Dec-11-2024

 maxWords

-is defined, the player automatically attempts to use a.transcript
+triggers the player to automatically attempt to use a.transcript

 file with the same public ID as the video (<public-id>.transcript